Latham, Australian Capital Territory: Location and features

 It is bounded by the suburbs of Charnwood, Flynn, Florey, Higgins, Holt and Macgregor.
 It is surrounded by Ginninderra Drive on the north, Florey Drive on the west, Southern Cross Drive on the south, and Kingsford Smith Drive on the east.

 Latham has a primary school, a neighbourhood oval and a number of children's playgrounds.
 Ginninderra Creek runs through Latham, and there are open areas of grassland adjacent, such as the Umbagong district park.
 Traces of Aboriginal culture remain along the Creek with a marked site of axe-grinding grooves.
 Latham also has an ACTEWAGL/Evoenergy substation.

-From the mid-1970s Latham had a local shopping centre (supermarket, butcher, Chinese restaurant, chemist (later a school uniform/limited sportswear store), hair dresser, bakery, newsagent, doctor's surgery (later physiotherapist) and post office), and a petrol/service station (closed in early 1993).
+From the mid-1970s, Latham had a local shopping centre (supermarket, butcher, Chinese restaurant, chemist (later a school uniform/limited sportswear store), hair dresser, bakery, newsagent, doctor's surgery (later physiotherapist) and post office), and a petrol/service station (closed in early 1993).

 The shopping centre wound down between 1996 and 1998 after a fire that destroyed the supermarket and caused roof damage to the rest of the centre.
 The schoolwear shop, which had occupied the old chemist shop, also took in the local post office function.
 After the fire, the owners moved the schoolwear and post office business to the vacant petrol station site.
 The post office shop was authorised to limited "corner store" duties from early 1998.
 The butcher, restaurant and physiotherapist left 12–18 months after the fire, with the restaurant the last to leave and the complex finally fenced off in May 1998.
 The complex no longer exists: a townhouse development now occupies the site.
 Planning was eventually approved after the developer responded to local pressure to include a small corner store at the edge of the complex, on the corner of Onslow Street and Dalley Crescent.
 The former petrol station site was later cleared and replaced by another townhouse development.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Latham is in the Fenner electorate.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Latham is in the Ginninderra electorate.